Skip to searchSkip to main content

 Start with a straightforward allocation; add complexity later as the business grows.

-Overall, registering and setting up a company in Australia is a well-established process — but it must be done correctly to unlock all its benefits and avoid regulatory pitfalls.
-As you proceed, ensure rigorous professional support, clarity of structure, and full compliance from day one.
+Overall, registering and setting up a company in Australia is a well-established process—but it must be done correctly to unlock all its benefits and avoid regulatory pitfalls.

 Answer: Yes — non-residents and companies incorporated overseas can establish or register a company in Australia.
 Requirements include: